jeroenrinzema/commander/README.md

 # Commander

-Commander gives you a toolset for writing distributed applications using ideas from CQRS and Event Sourcing using Kafka as transportation layer.
+Commander gives you a toolset for writing distributed applications using ideas from CQRS and Event Sourcing using Kafka as the event log.

 ![Pattern](https://github.com/sysco-middleware/commander/wiki/commander-pattern.jpg)